 We have a purpose built program for querying the ESG seismic database and dumping the EVP files into the root folder.
 The mXrap Export ESG program normally runs on the ESG computer.
 Check that this is still running.
 There should be an icon in the system tray.
 The ESG Exporter needs to know the location of the seismic database .mdb file and the location of the #Events Import folder in the root.
 Try manually running the query from the Exporter window and look for error messages and report to email@example.com.
 Common problems are not being able to write files in the root folder (user permissions), ESG Exporter is out-of-date, or the seismic database .mdb has moved or changed format.

-There is a forum topic to discuss any issues relating to Events Import.
 The flowchart below summarises the troubleshooting process when your events are not updating in mXrap (PDF version).

 If you are interested in learning a bit more about the structure of mXrap that underlies the main application windows, we have uploaded a series of videos that are a great place to start.